 There is always something going on at the Highlands Center!
-We host an abundance of special events and educational programs on Saturdays from April through October.
+We host an abundance of special events and educational programs on Fridays and Saturdays.
 Some event examples are our Grow Native Plant Sale, Family Nature Festivals, Shakespeare in the Pines, and much more!
 For our full list of upcoming events, please view our Calendar.

-Outside of these special events, we also offer free educational programs on Saturdays from April through October.
+Outside of these special events, we also offer free educational programs.
+Take a look at the opportunities below!

 May through October